crutcher/crutcher.github.io-source/source/Tapestry/index.md

    * Tensor Costs
    * Marginal Costs

-## Evaluation Theory Derivation
+## Expression Evaluation Theory Derivation

 The goal of this section is to incrementally refine informal operational semantics over tensor expressions towards formal semantics.
 We're motivated by math we'd like to be able to express simply, and have "The Right Thing" happen.

+We focus on defining things in terms of "expressions", rather than "processes";
+as processes describe what to do, while expressions define values.
+All expression definitions can be rewritten mechanically as process definitions, but the reverse is not true (and the proof of that is an important result in computer science known as the "halting problem").

-For instance, consider the addition of two large tensors `A` and `B`:
+For instance, consider the an expression describing the addition of two large tensors `A` and `B`:
 ```
 C = A + B
 ```